Dalibex/Dalibex/README.md

-## 👋 Hi, I'm Daniel Linares
+## 👋 Hi, I'm Daniel Linares / Dalibex

 ## ❄️  **About me**  ❄️

-💻 Software engineering student at UMA
+💻 Software engineering student
 👾 Into game development and modding